minhasahasan06-ctrl/Followup-AI/replit.md

 # Followup AI - HIPAA-Compliant Health Platform

 ## Overview
-Followup AI is a HIPAA-compliant health monitoring platform designed for immunocompromised patients.
-It offers personalized health tracking, medication management, and wellness activities, leveraging AI agents (Agent Clona for patient support and Assistant Lysa for doctor assistance).
-The platform aims to enhance patient care through advanced AI and robust health data management, acting as a comprehensive wellness monitoring and change detection system, with the ultimate goal of transforming healthcare for immunocompromised individuals.
+Followup AI is a HIPAA-compliant health monitoring platform for immunocompromised patients, offering personalized health tracking, medication management, and wellness activities.
+It leverages AI agents (Agent Clona for patient support, Assistant Lysa for doctor assistance) to enhance patient care through advanced AI and robust health data management, aiming to be a comprehensive wellness monitoring and change detection system.
+The platform's vision is to transform healthcare for immunocompromised individuals by delivering fully functional, production-ready applications.

 ## User Preferences
 - **Preferred communication style**: Simple, everyday language